yanrongz/Prompts/Life Tracker/README.md

 - **Refinement**: **Everything must be editable**.
 Buttons should be sleek and appropriately sized (not bulky).

 **Self-Review Requirement**
-Before returning the final result:
+Check every detail before returning the final result!!!
 - Carefully verify that **all requirements** above are fully satisfied.
 - Ensure the final output **contains no runtime errors**.